 1. Press Windows Key + X; select Command Prompt (Admin).

-2. In the new me open window, type the following command:
+2. In the newly open window, type the following command:

 3. Search for the Default Gateway value.
 It indicates an Internet Protocol (IP) Address.

-4. Next, type the following command appropriate changes:
+4. Next, enter the following command appropriate changes:

 - Ping <The IP Address Specified Under Default Gateway>